aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/timeline/_index.md

 File.Delete(outputPsd);
 ```
 ## Conclusion

 In conclusion, the Timeline class in Aspose.PSD for .NET empowers developers to have granular control over the timeline of PSD images.
 Through a series of simple steps, you can manipulate frame properties, layer states, and more, opening up a realm of creative possibilities.

-## FAQs
+## FAQ's

-### Is Aspose.PSD for .NET suitable for beginners?
+### Q1: Is Aspose.PSD for .NET suitable for beginners?

-Absolutely!
+A1: Absolutely!
 Aspose.PSD for .NET provides a user-friendly interface and comprehensive documentation, making it accessible for both beginners and seasoned developers.

-### Can I apply timeline changes to GIF images?
+### Q2: Can I apply timeline changes to GIF images?

-The Timeline class is specifically designed for PSD images.
+A2: The Timeline class is specifically designed for PSD images.
 For GIF manipulation, refer to Aspose.GIF for .NET.

-### Where can I find additional support or discuss issues?
+### Q3: Where can I find additional support or discuss issues?

-Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support and issue discussions.
+A3: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support and issue discussions.

-### How can I obtain a temporary license for Aspose.PSD for .NET?
+### Q4: How can I obtain a temporary license for Aspose.PSD for .NET?

-Acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A4: Acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### What are the key benefits of using Aspose.PSD for .NET?
+### Q5: What are the key benefits of using Aspose.PSD for .NET?

-Aspose.PSD for .NET offers advanced image processing capabilities, PSD file manipulation, and high-performance rendering.
+A5: Aspose.PSD for .NET offers advanced image processing capabilities, PSD file manipulation, and high-performance rendering.